 — Here’s what else we know about the Mainers who have tested positive for COVID-19 so far.

 — We’re tracking the number of coronavirus cases in the state.
 Check out the latest here.

-— With Maine’s stay at home order now in effect, there are many things you cannot do, such as have friends over, but there are some “essential activities” you can continue to do.
+— When Maine’s recent stay at home order goes into effect on Thursday, there are many things you cannot do, such as have friends over, but there are some “essential activities” you can continue to do.
 Namely, outdoor activities including fishing and hiking are allowed.

 — What questions are on your mind about COVID-19?
 We’ll do our best to answer.

 — The Maine CDC set up a coronavirus hotline.
 The hotline is available by calling 211 or 866-811-5695.
 It can also be reached by texting your zip code to 207-898-211 or emailing email@example.com.